SWEightgroup/Development/README.md

 ## Installation
 To install and run the application, simply follow this steps:

-1. Open a terminal windows in `Mockup-V2/Backend/`
+1. Open a terminal windows in `Mockup-V2/`
+2. Run `docker-compose up` and wait until the services are loaded
-2. Run the following command `mvn clean install exec:java`
+3. Open the 'Backend' folder and run `mvn clean install exec:java`

 At this point, the platform should be up and running at `localhost:8081`